pjambet/blog/content/posts/til-cli.md

 ```

 So, we can create a [`pipe`][12] with [`IO.pipe`][13] and pass the reader as the `:in` argument to `spawn`, so that we
-can write with the writer and the process on the other end, the one created by `system` will receive it.
+can write with the writer from the main process and the process on the other end, the one created by `spawn` will
+receive it.

-_Note: it is important to close the `writer` in the initial process, if you don't `fzf` still thinks that there
+_Note: it is important to close the `writer` in the initial process, if you don't, `fzf` still thinks that there
 might be more to read, and it shows it by displaying a spinner in the bottom left corner of the terminal._

 We can use the same approach to get the content that `fzf` will output.
 Once a selection is made, `fzf` writes it to
 [STDOUT][11].
 So we create another pipe, and give the writer as the `:out` option, the process started by `spawn` will
-be able to use that and we can then use the other end of the pipe to read from it and get the selection from the user.
+be able to write to it and we can then use the other end of the pipe to read from it and get the selection from the
+user in the main process.

 This is what `til` does, as you can see [on GitHub][10].